Friday, January 21, 2011

 You are what you eat, so eat well.
 A stupendous insight of civilizations past has now been confirmed by today's investigative, nutritional sciences.
 They have shown that what was once called 'The Doctrine of Signatures' was astoundingly correct.
 It now contends that every whole food has a pattern that resembles a body organ or physiological function and that this pattern acts as a signal or sign as to the benefit the food provides the eater.
 Here is just a short list of examples of Whole Food Signatures.

+A sliced Carrot looks like the human eye.
 The pupil, iris and radiating lines look just like the human eye...and science shows that carrots greatly enhance blood flow to and function of the eyes

 A Tomato has four chambers and is red.
 The heart is red and has four chambers.
 All of the research shows tomatoes are indeed pure heart and blood food.